Launch rate

 2. 02Score posting qualityFlag stale, vague, aggregator-only, repeatedly reposted, or unconfirmed roles.

-3. 03Score proof matchKeep only roles where several concrete proof points map to must-have requirements.
+3. 03Check proof coverageKeep only roles where several concrete proof points map to must-have requirements.

 4. 04Audit channel mixSeparate cold job-board submissions from company-site applications, recruiter conversations, referrals, and community intros.

-5. 05Reset the next batchApply only to roles that clear the Apply or strong Maybe threshold, then track next action and outcome.
+5. 05Reset the next batchPursue only roles that clear the Pursue or strong Maybe threshold, then track next action and outcome.

 ⏸ Human approval gate.
 RoleWorth drafts and tracks.
 You review and approve.
 No unattended auto-apply.